SuddalaSankeerthana/sales-management/README.md

   ```
   npm install
   ```
 - To run and generate the invoice, run the following command.
+Path for the json data in the script need to be updated for this.
   ```
  npm run start
   ```